 Putting this reality aside, it was easy to forget the fact that we had no idea of where we were going.
 We just enjoyed the mere seclusion that surrounded us and it was awesome.

 Mother nature clearly smiled upon our decision of getting lost in the wild for there was not a drop of rain in the air nor was there even a single cloud that passed over.

-Floating past this small, 3 foot long alligator, we continued swimming and with our raft and after a few bends in the river, we soon spotted a baby alligator.
+Floating past this small, 3-foot long alligator, we continued swimming with our raft and after a few bends in the river, we soon spotted a baby alligator.
 Now, when it comes to baby alligators, most people will look at and adore them.

 Not me.
 Sure, I look at them and adore them too, but with extreme caution because if there is a baby alligator nearby you can be sure to look around and find its mom nearby and if I can tell you anything I’ve learned while working with these animals I would tell you that mother alligators do not take it kindly when you are messing with their children, even if it is just floating by.